hippopotamus-prime/astar-free/README.md

 ## About
 **AStar** is a puzzle game for the Atari 2600 featuring colorful graphics and a unique play mechanic.
-You control a character ("Bob") who must navigate a series of levels to collect items. <span style="font-size:x-small">*Bob has no relation to any character in any other game.*</span>
+You control a character ("Bob") who must navigate a series of levels to collect items. *Bob has no relation to any character in any other game.*

 * **The goal**: Collect all the items on each level.
 Cherries, pretzels, ice cream cones, roses, and more!
 To win the game you must complete each level